2018-usfca-cs-640-fall/lesmaeili-07_HW_R_and_Rmarkdown/Analysis_of_BLAST_Results.md

 Analysis of BLAST Results
 ================
 Leila Esmaeili
-October 21, 2018
+October 23, 2018

 Introduction
 ============

-With a new understanding that bacterial communites on human skin are personalized, scientists have been curious to find out if new discovery can be manipulated for forensic applications.
-In the assigned artilce, Freier et. al have tried to answer the question whether a person can be idntified based on microbial colonies on the the objects he/she has touched.
+With a new understanding that bacterial communites on human skin are personalized, scientists have been curious to find out if this new discovery can be manipulated for forensic applications.
+For example, we want to know if we can identify a criminal matching his/her skin bacterial colonies with that of those object he/she may have touched.
+With the computations that I have done with the data from the assigned artilce, Freier et. al, I have answered the questions if a person's age can be determined using the bacteria on the skin.
+Also, I wanted to answer the question compare if bacteria on dust vs sebum are comparable.

 Methods
 =======